Get Free Solar Panel Quotes

 The Tesla Powerwall 2 has a usable capacity of 13.5 kWh (Tesla)

-Tesla is best known for its electric cars – and with that, comes excellent knowledge on making batteries.
+Tesla is best known for its electric cars, so it’s no surprise to learn that its electricity storage batteries are excellent too.
 Its Powerwall 2 is the perfect example, achieving the rare feat of a 100% usable capacity.

 That means you can use all 13.5 kilowatt hours (kWh) of the Powerwall 2’s available power, which in situations where you need to use the entire battery’s charge, can be extremely useful.